 Budget 2023 Updates: A maximum deposit of Rs 15 lakh has been increased to Rs 30 lakh for senior citizens saving schemes in Budget 2023.
 This increase in the deposit limit reflects the government’s commitment to providing greater financial security to the elderly population.

-Senior Citizen Savings Scheme (Updated 2022): This is a program sponsored by the Indian government which is administered to the general public by a list of banks that are certified as providing senior citizens savings schemes, and by the Postal Departments that have offices to serve the public.
+Senior Citizen Savings Scheme: This is a program sponsored by the Indian government which is administered to the general public by a list of banks that are certified as providing senior citizens savings schemes, and by the Postal Departments that have offices to serve the public.

-It is not permitted to deposit more than Rs.15 lakh.
+It is not permitted to deposit more than Rs.15 lakh (Now after budget 2023 the limit is 30 lakh).
 This scheme pays interest every 31 March, 30 June, 30 September, and 31 December.